sonata-project/SonataUserBundle/docs/reference/roles_matrix.rst

 The roles matrix consists of two parts:

-1. shows the matrix with each admin and their permissions.
+1. one that shows the matrix with each admin and their permissions.
-2. shows the custom roles which are configured in ``security.yml`` and list them as checkboxes (+ showing their inherited roles).
+2. another that shows the custom roles which are configured in ``security.yml`` and lists them as checkboxes (and shows their inherited roles).

 .. note::